sjaensch/aiobravado/docs/source/configuration.rst

 --------------------
 You can configure certain behaviours when creating a ``SwaggerClient``.

-bravado and bravado-core use the same config dict.
+aiobravado and bravado-core use the same config dict.
 The full documentation for `bravado-core config keys <http://bravado-core.readthedocs.org/en/latest/config.html>`_ is available too.

 .. code-block:: python

-    from bravado.client import SwaggerClient, SwaggerFormat
+    from aiobravado.client import SwaggerClient, SwaggerFormat

     my_super_duper_format = SwaggerFormat(...)

     config = {
-        # === bravado config ===
+        # === aiobravado config ===

         # Determines what is returned by the service call.
         'also_return_response': False,